 In 2010 with soaring prices and global economic challenges it became necessary for Humanitas Trust to undertake a major restructuring of its long term strategic plan.
 This restructuring process aimed to prepare the charity for the rising costs of providing its services and ultimately to allow it to expand and improve on its services.
-As part of this plan the Humanitas services office and rooms were converted to a dental surgery through recruiting the support of a high quality Dentist.
+As part of this plan the Humanitas Services office and rooms were converted to a dental surgery through recruiting the support of a high quality Dentist.
 This dental service provides quality affordable dental care to the local community including the Charity’s vulnerable population.
 This restructuring is ongoing and continuing according to plan.

-Since the beginning Humanitas Trust has constantly undertaken activities and procurement with the aim of ultimately opening the Wellness centre.
+Since the beginning Humanitas Services has constantly undertaken activities and procurement with the aim of ultimately opening the Wellness centre.
 With the restriction being a lack of the major funding needed to undertake such a large project.
-Humanitas trust has been actively seeking such funding and has created a new division of marketing, fundraising, and volunteering to reach out to the community to create awareness of our charitable aims in order to attract support.
+Humanitas Services has been actively seeking such funding and has created a new division of marketing, fundraising, and volunteering to reach out to the community to create awareness of our charitable aims in order to attract support.

-Humanitas Trust has engaged with the community to provide education, support and advice to individuals, schools, community groups, University of Tasmania students and staff, medical professionals, Government bodies including the Magistrates Court, Risdon Prison, and the Medical Council, to name a few.
+Humanitas Services has engaged with the community to provide education, support and advice to individuals, schools, community groups, University of Tasmania students and staff, medical professionals, Government bodies including the Magistrates Court, Risdon Prison, and the Medical Council, to name a few.